 The songs and exercises use live recorded audio, and there are variable-speed MIDI keyboard tracks, as well as fun MIDI accompaniments.
 You will even be able to receive feedback when you make mistakes.

-Don’t fool yourself into thinking that this is only a keyboard for beginners.
-The CTK 4400 is a keyboard that is enjoyed by pianists of all levels, from students to professionals.
+This is not only a keyboard for beginners; the CTK 4400 is a keyboard that is enjoyed by pianists of all levels, from students to professionals.

-One of the features that most people love is the Hall Effect, which basically lets you press a few buttons and make the sounds much deeper, so you actually get that true symphony sound.
+One of the features of Casio CTK 4400, that most people love is the Hall Effect, which basically lets you press a few buttons and make the sounds much deeper, so you actually get that true symphony sound.
 This effect gives you a good reverb that lets you feel like you are playing in an actual concert hall.

 You can also adjust other effects, including reverb and chorus, to get just the sound you are trying to create.